 China & Thailand

 An important exception is China.
 Thus far it has not been possible to enter China with a vehicle independently.
 You need a travel agency to organize this for you in advance and expect to pay a lot of money.
 Think about at least 150-200 US dollars per day (yes, per day!), just to obtain the proper papers to enter China.
-These Facebook pages may be good resources for you: Overlanding Asia & Overland to Asia.
+This Facebook pages may be a good resource for you: Overland to Asia.

 Late 2016 or early 2017, Thailand has sharpened its rules for foreign vehicles.
 I don’t know the details, but again check the Facebook Asia Overland pages I just mentioned for updates on this.